ahmedmq/spring-cloud-app-broker-demo/README.md

 ## Introduction

-Previously, in order to build a Spring Boot based service broker application, you would add the [Spring Cloud Open Service Broker](https://spring.io/projects/spring-cloud-open-service-broker) starter to the the project, specify the configuration and implement the required interfaces such as [ServiceInstanceService](https://github.com/cloudfoundry-community/spring-boot-cf-service-broker/blob/master/src/main/java/org/cloudfoundry/community/servicebroker/service/ServiceInstanceService.java) and [ServiceInstanceBindingService](https://github.com/cloudfoundry-community/spring-boot-cf-service-broker/blob/master/src/main/java/org/cloudfoundry/community/servicebroker/service/ServiceInstanceBindingService.java) interface.
+Previously, in order to build a Spring Boot based service broker application, you would add the [Spring Cloud Open Service Broker](https://spring.io/projects/spring-cloud-open-service-broker) starter to the the project, specify the configuration and implement the required interfaces such as [ServiceInstanceService](https://github.com/cloudfoundry-community/spring-boot-cf-service-broker/blob/master/src/main/java/org/cloudfoundry/community/servicebroker/service/ServiceInstanceService.java) and [ServiceInstanceBindingService](https://github.com/cloudfoundry-community/spring-boot-cf-service-broker/blob/master/src/main/java/org/cloudfoundry/community/servicebroker/service/ServiceInstanceBindingService.java).
 Spring Cloud Open Service broker is less opinionated about server broker implementation and leaves many of the decisions to the developer, requiring the developer to implement all of the broker application logic themselves like managing service instances, managing state, backing app deployment etc. A second project [Spring Cloud App Broker](https://spring.io/projects/spring-cloud-app-broker/) is available which is an abstraction on top of Spring Cloud Open Service broker and provides opinionated implementations of the corresponding interfaces and also deploys applications and backing services to a platform, such as Cloud Foundry or Kubernetes.

 > Spring Cloud App Broker builds on Spring Cloud Open Service broker.
 You must provide Spring Cloud Open Service Broker configuration in order to use Spring Cloud App Broker.